 It was a comical thought that quickly resulted in a, “but would it?”
 I wasn’t really sure what I needed to do to not end up with a blood-bath situation inside my suitcase, and how I could pack my bottle of wine so it would arrive safely to its destination.

 Will wine explode on a plane during your flight?
 Nope!
 You can drink… I mean, breathe now.
-Your bottle of wine won’t explode because the cargo compartments in most commercial airlines are professionally pressurized and climatized (keep in mind: this is where animals go too!).
+Your bottle of wine won’t explode because the cargo compartments in most commercial airlines are pressurized and climate-controlled (keep in mind: this is where animals go too!).
 And although the interior of the plane might experience some changes in atmospheric pressure (like the ones that make your ears pop), your bottle of wine will be perfectly safe.

 How to pack wine in checked luggage to avoid baggage accidents